4 Strategies for Agile Portfolio Management

 • Rank project elements using agile estimation techniques

-Two: Lean and Agile Portfolio Management
+#2: Lean and Agile Project Portfolio Management

 Implement Lean Portfolio Management